JeffreyWardman/chesscom/README.md

 - Plot piece coverage
 - Create game GIFs

+## Contributing

+Please ensure PRs have the following formats:

+- Code formatter: Black
+- Docstrings: Google

 ## Final Comments

-I will continue to maintain this repository so issues and pull requests are very welcome!
+I will continue to maintain this repository so issues and pull requests are very much welcome!

 Feel free to add me ([jeffreywardman](https://www.chess.com/member/jeffreywardman)) on chess.com so we can play sometime!

+If you'd like to register for a premium subscription to Chess.com, please feel free to use my affiliate link: https://www.chess.com/membership?ref_id=41653954